metal-stack/metalctl/docs/metalctl_update.md

 ```
   -h, --help             help for update
-  -v, --version string   the version to update to
+  -v, --version string   the version to update to, by default updates to the supported version, use "latest" to update to latest version
 ```

 ### Options inherited from parent commands